Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/tutorials/goldenpath.md

 On Windows, no standard out stream exists by default, so you will need to view the Debug.log file to see the outputs.
 You can find the Debug.log  files in:
 C:\Documents and Settings\User_Name\Local Settings\Application Data\Unity\Editor

-Alternatively you can modify the Windows commands to create a log.txt file in the same folder as the exe which maybe more convenient.
+Alternatively you can modify the Windows commands to create a log.txt file in the same folder as the .exe which might be more convenient.

 Modify the commands as follows: